DanHederman/Game_Engines_Assignment/README.md

 The project aims to present a visual experince that is controlled by audio with effects that are unique to the audio track being fed to the program.
 The project can either use a microphone to listen to sound and control the tunnel/effects based on noise it picks up.
 The project can also have a track given to it by the user.
 The bands that effect the patterns of the spirals can be changed to a different band.
-There will also be a spinning cube that will be transparent that will track down the tunnel.
+There is also be a spinning cube that will be transparent that will track down the tunnel.

 ## How It Works